Published February 10th, 2017 by Bob Ciura

 General Mills has paid a dividend to shareholders for more than 100 years.
 And, it is a Dividend Achiever, a group of 272 stocks with 10+ years of consecutive dividend increases.

 You can see the entire list of all 272 Dividend Achievers here.

 Fortunately, General Mills is developing new products designed to meet the changing needs of the marketplace, and has reaped strong growth from acquisitions.

-General Mills is still highly profitable, and stands a good chance of returning to growth up ahead.
+General Mills is still highly profitable member of the blue chip stocks list, and stands a good chance of returning to growth up ahead.
 For these reasons, investors should still expect a nice dividend increase in 2017.